 How to figure out when to sell scrap is tough?
-Do you do it when the prices jump real fast?
+Do you do it when the prices jump fast?
 Do you wait and then shop around?
-Knowing what the market is doing is half of the battle and talking to your local scrap yards will make it so you can figure out when the prices are good, when to sell, when you should hold onto the material, and how to know what to do.
+Knowing what the market is doing is half of the battle.
+Talking to your local scrap yards can help you determine when the prices are good when to hold onto scrap material, and how to know what to do.

-When you are searching for the best scrap prices to sell your metals, it can be an overwhelming task looking for local prices online.
-The iScrap App website allows our users to report scrap prices and get the most from their experience when searching for yards on our website.
+Searching for the best scrap prices to sell your metals can be overwhelming when looking for local prices online.
+The iScrap App allows users to report scrap prices and get the most from their experience when searching for yards on our website.
 With the local scrap prices posted online, it helps scrappers get a better idea of what the prices in their area are doing.
-Be sure to report your scrap prices when you go to your local yard.
+Report your scrap prices when you go to your local yard.

-One of the best things to do is to check online for prices whether it is through your local scrap yards website or through the prices that other scrappers in your area are posting online through the Report Your Price feature on the iScrap App’s website.
+One of the best things to do is to check online for prices, whether through your local scrap yards website or the prices that other scrappers in your area post online through the Report Your Price feature on the iScrap App’s website.

 Yes, Prices Can Change THAT Quickly

-Prices are a tough thing to guess…and even tougher to stomach if you don’t know what is going on before you get to the scrap yard.
-Especially now with the steel prices at historic lows and copper prices fluctuating a lot recently, it’s important to stay updated with the current market conditions.
+Prices are tough to guess…and even tougher to stomach if you don’t know what is happening before you get to the scrap yard.
+Especially now, with steel prices at historic lows and copper prices fluctuating a lot recently, it’s important to stay updated with the current market conditions.